 Home For Life is a partner in the government’s Mortgage to Rent scheme, helping a wide range of people with unsustainable mortgage debt, to clear that debt, and stay in their homes on sustainable rent, as tenants of their Local Authority.
 As a pioneering entrant into the field, they needed a brand that could appeal to their audience, and distinguish them from traditional financial providers.

 Our solution began with the design of a visually unique brand identity that captures the simplicity and optimism of the brand.
-From there we developed the full range of marketing collateral, including booklets, stationery, a website, and an advertising campaign.
+From there we developed the full range of marketing collateral, including booklets, stationery, and an advertising campaign.

 At the heart of the brand identity is a clever and memorable logo.
 It is warm, friendly and positive, with a nod to ‘keeping the lights on’.
 The shape of the home doubles as an arrow device – suggesting how Home For Life helps people get on with their lives.